molybdenumsoftware/.github/profile/README.md

 A collective.
 We get paid via [our Open Collective].

-But here are some of our open source Rust crates:
+Some of our open source Rust crates:

 | name | downloads |
 |-|-|